Svetlana Pauliukaitė

 Svetlana Pauliukaitė (born 31 July 1985 in Mosėdis) is a Lithuanian professional track and road cyclist.
-National road and track championships winner.
-In 2008 Pauliukaitė represented Lithuania at 2008 Summer Olympics in track cycling events.
-She won 12 national championships medals.
+She has won 12 national road and track championships medals.
+In 2008 Pauliukaitė represented Lithuania at the 2008 Summer Olympics in track cycling events.
 She also represented Lithuania in three world championships in 2008, 2009 and 2010.

 She married with Matthias Draeger and has two children.